 Publisher: Zebra | Published: June 30, 2015 | Formats: eBook and Mass Market Paperback (288 pages) | ASIN: B00ONTR6NS and ISBN: 9781420137613 | Series: Keepsake Pocket Quilt | Origin: NetGalley

 The chapters go by quick in CHANGE OF HEART by Molly Jebber as the author introduces us to a midwife and a publicly jilted Amish bride, Becca Yost!

-To get away from the painful humiliation and constant reminders, Becca leaves her now claustrophobic close-knit community for awhile to reunite with her former Amish now Englischer widowed sister, Ruth Smith, in Massillon, Ohio.
+To get away from the painful humiliation and constant reminders, Becca leaves her claustrophobic, close-knit community for awhile to reunite with her former Amish now Englischer widowed sister, Ruth Smith in Massillon, Ohio.

-Seeking out new memories and new experiences has her meet with an accident and the town doctor before she ever meets up with her sibling.
+The seeking out of new memories and new experiences have her meet with an accident and the town doctor before she ever meets up with her sibling.

 However, this fateful happenstance will lead to Becca’s next chapter.

 For her, being with Ruth is an introduction to how others live and while she’s not part of this world, it becomes part of her heart.
 Becca’s time to stay is only weeks, but she does not lie to waste her skills.
 Becoming a temporary employee as a nurse for Dr. Matt Carrington, she uncovers joy, sorrow, and love!